 Always choose bran products, such as whole wheat and Kamut wheat.
 We should always aim to pick the less processed option to enjoy the most of our food's nutritional value.

 Avoid canned goods and reach for foods that are as close to their natural expression; those will have the most nutritious and protein-balanced value.
+If you have an instant pot you can quickly make a big batch of garbanzo beans that you can then use for all your chickpea-based recipes.

 Use less refined kinds of flour and alternative flours like chickpea flour, oat flour, and soy flour.
 Check our gluten-free flour mix.